-At Westfalia Estate in South Africa, representative samples of export fruit are held back under simulated sea-shipment conditions, representing each vessel's fruit.
+At Westfalia Estate, representative samples of export fruit are held back under simulated sea-shipment conditions, representing each vessel's fruit.
 In this way differences between inherent problems in the fruit and actual commercial storage, can be evaluated.
 Corrective action can then be taken.